Abc-Arbitrage/Abc.MoqComplete/README.md

 ## Installation
 The plugin can be installed using the extension manager from Resharper menu in Visual Studio, or using the plugin menu from Rider settings

+# Privacy Policy
+The plugin doesn't store any data, so you're good to go :)